exosite/industrial_iot_schema/data-types.md

 _NOTE: Any type that isn’t given a “Type Key Name”, or a table of properties and their related values, is considered to be a future consideration for inclusion._

 ## Generic Data Types
 For data that may not have units, anything that is dimensionless, or no supported unit types exist.
 Includes numeric, string, and structured data generic types.
-Generic types do not support a measureable unit or one that can be trusted, so standard conversions from one unit to another is not supported in the application.
+Generic types do not support a measureable unit and therefore standard unit conversions are not supported in the application for generic data types.

 #### String (unit-less)
 Key (`data_type`): STRING<br>